willdady/thunderchild/README.markdown

 *comments_enabled* - A Boolean stating whether comments have been enabled for this entry.
 *comments_expiration_date* - A datetime of when comments will be considered closed.

-In addition to the above default fields, all custom fields are accessible by their 'Short name'.
-Field short names can be seen at Admin/Field Groups.
+In addition to the above default fields, all custom fields are accessible by their short name.
+Field short names can be found at Admin/Field Groups.

 #### {% entries %}

+Performs a complex query returning a list of Entry objects matching the passed query parameters.
+The entries tag expects a single EntryType short name optionally followed by any of the following attributes:

+*limit* - An integer denoting how many entries to limit the query to.
+*offset* - An integer to offset the results by.
+Combined with limit this is useful for paginated results.
+*order_by* - A comma-separated string of field names.
+Prefix a field name with '-' to reverse the order.
+*year* - An 4 digit integer specifying the year to filter the entries by.
+*month* - An integer specifying the month to filter the entries by.
+(1 = January, 12 = December).
+*day* - An integer specifying the day to filter the entries by.
+*categories* - A comma-separated string of Category short names to filter the results by.

 Usage:

 	{% entries 'blog-entry' offset=2 limit=3 year=2012 order_by='-title, author' categories='news, fun' as blog_entries %}

+The above example would store the query result in blog_entries which can be iterated over with a standard [for tag](https://docs.djangoproject.com/en/1.4/ref/templates/builtins/#for).

 #### {% categories %}

+Returns a list of Category objects belonging to the CategoryGroup.
+Expects a single parameter, a CategoryGroup short name.

 Usage:

 	{% categories 'my_category_group' as my_category_group %}

+Category objects have the following attributes:

+*category_name* - The Category's name.
+*category_short_name* - The Category's short name.

 #### {% template_url %}

+Returns a URL for a template.
+A single string parameter is expected in the format "<template group>/<template name>".

 Usage: